shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 HUSBAND, FATHER, CHIEF
 FEISTIVEN

 Ersatzica stood in front of it and looked up at his face.
 “Hi, dad.”
-She laid a hand on the placque.
+She laid a hand on the plaque.

 *AWOOO!* “Here!”
 Wryonin howled.